| Previous Post | Top | Next Post |

 - Enabled shortcuts from GNOME shell extension preference menu as:

-: English (international)(not used any more)SUPER-ALT-SPACE
+SUPER-SPACE: English (US)SUPER-SHIFT-SPACE: MozcSUPER-CTRL-SPACE: English (international)(not used any more)SUPER-ALT-SPACE: Anthy

 For other extensions I use, see GNOME extensions for better UX.